fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 It is the fitrah (natural inclination/sound human nature) which is instilled in our souls and hearts, that drives us to believe in Allah and long to know Him, may He be glorified.
 In fact, it reaches the level of urgency that pushes and compels us to acknowledge that the Creator, may He be glorified and exalted, is the only, perfect Lord Who bestows His blessings upon us and upon all other created beings.

 This spiritual and rational urge (to believe in Allah) is the strongest factor that prompts man to believe in Allah and affirm His Oneness, because it is usually stronger than any other impulses that may lead man to fall into ignorance and doubt.
 Often this urge (to believe) may overwhelm a person and make him realise the belief in divine Oneness (Tawheed) deep in his heart at times of crisis and calamity, even if the one who still has that sound natural inclination (fitrah) is pretending today to be an atheist.
 The call of Tawheed is still urging him from deep inside to believe, because of this natural inclination (fitrah) which is the first covenant taken from the sons of Adam.

+According to hadith:
+* Adam was eloquent.
+* He had a beautiful voice.
+* The prophet Adam used to talk with his children with clear words and not with signs.
+* The prophet Adam knew all the names of the creations such as the name of the sky, the earth, the sea, the air, the angel, the jinn, and the like.
+* The prophet Adam Plants and Harvests.
+* Allāh created in our master Adam the knowledge of the matters of earning a living.
+* Allāh created in Adam the knowledge of how to plant seeds, vegetables, and fruits, and how to harvest.
+* There is a narration that Adam Alayhissalam was the first to build the first place of worship -- The Kaabah.

 </details>